-► LINKS AND FURTHER INFORMATION
+► READING AND FURTHER INFORMATION

 Behind the Scenes at the Museum is written and presented by Tiffany Jenkins and produced by Jac Phillimore.